 There are a few people disappointed at the lack of characters from Disney's renaissance era, with most of the playable characters coming from most of Disney's post-2000 work, like Wreck-It Ralph and Pirates of the Caribbean.

 Some are disappointed at there are hardly any characters from the Disney Animated Canon at all.
 The few that are are only from post-2010 CG films.
-No word yet on any from the 2D-animated films.
+There wouldn't be any 2D animated characters until Stitch, Aladdin and Jasmine were introduced in 2.0.

 Many Pixar detractors and "classic" Disney fans were upset that the first game's roster was roughly half Pixar characters and half "actual" Disney characters.
 The fact that more than half of the game's playsets were based on Pixar movies while fan-favorites like Jack Skellington and even Mickey Mouse were toybox exclusives didn't help.